GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ section

-headers are part of the preferred manual page layout and must be used
+headings are part of the preferred manual page layout and must be used

 appropriately to maintain consistency.
 They are listed in the order in which